All Episodes

 We now know she wants to run for president.

-She's now planning on running for president.
+Kirsten Gillibrand of New York, she's now planning on running for president.

-Uh they're not attending this year's March.
+They're not attending this year's march.

-Gillibrand's Decision to abandon the march has to be particularly disappointing for the event supporters.
+Gillibrand's decision to abandon the march has to be particularly disappointing for the event supporters.

-Gillibrand called the 2017 march the most inspiring transformational moment I've ever witnessed in politics.
+Gillibrand called the 2017 march the most inspiring, transformational moment I've ever witnessed in politics.

-Had the courage to take on something big, important, and urgent, and never gave up.
+Had the courage to take on something big, important, and urgent and never gave up.

-And all these people now they invite pretty radical people into their life.
+And all these people, now they invite pretty radical people into their life.

-I think what the president, I don't care how the president gets the money.
+But I think at some point, though, the impasse is going to have to, I think with the president, I don't care how the president gets the money.

 It's a national emergency.